 This presentation is designed for community health center clinical and support staff.
 It provides a brief overview of the science and rationale behind current colorectal cancer screening recommendations, information on the most common forms of testing, and an introduction to the ACS FluFOBT Program and its implementation in the community health center environment.
+2015 version.

 This guide includes background information about the FluFOBT Program and its benefits, as well as patient eligibility criteria and education materials.
 It lists the steps required to set up a FluFOBT training program in your health center, including staff training and tracking tools.

 Guidelines from the American Cancer Society, the US Preventive Services Taskforce, and others recommend high-sensitivity fecal occult blood tests (FOBT) as one option for colorectal cancer screening.
 This document provides state-of-the-science information about guaiac-based FOBT and fecal immunochemical tests (FIT).